 Machine learning applications are incredibly varied and widespread.
 Current applications of machine learning include:

-• Email filtering.
+- Email filtering.
 Inboxes are equipped with machine learning to help sift through spam.

-• Online recommendations.
+- Online recommendations.
 Retail sites use machine learning to offer you personalized recommendations based on your previous purchases or activity.

-• Voice recognition.
+- Voice recognition.
 Siri, Alexa, and other voice recognition systems use machine learning as part of their technology toolkit to imitate human interactions and continue to “understand” users better.

-• Face recognition.
-Applications like Meta (facebook) use machine learning algorithms to recognize familiar faces and identify who is in a photo.
+- Face recognition.
+Applications like Meta (Facebook) use machine learning algorithms to recognize familiar faces and identify who is in a photo.

 What is deep learning?

 Deep learning is a subsection of machine learning (and thus artificial intelligence) that trains models from artificial neural networks (ANN).
 The “deep” learning aspect of “deep learning” refers to the numerous layers or segments in the “network” part of “neural networks.”
-Deep learning has historically played critical roles in developing highly automated systems such as in self-driving cars and natural language recognition and understanding.
+Deep learning has historically played critical roles in developing highly automated systems, such as self-driving cars and natural language recognition and understanding.

 How deep learning works: understanding artificial neural networks (ANNs)